Spanish Bone Marrow Donors Registry (REDMO)

 REDMO works with more than 100 hospitals in Spain, including third level centres accredited for performing transplants of hematopoietic stem cells from bone marrow, peripheral blood or umbilical cord blood from non-family donors.
 These are currently the three sources from which the cells transplanted to the patient are obtained.
 Likewise, REDMO receives search requests for foreign patients through the same international registers.

-Today, the Foundation's Spanish Register of Bone Marrow Donors currently holds over 187,000 categorized bone marrow donors and more than 61,000 units of stored umbilical cord blood.
-REDMO is connected to the international network and has access to more than 26 million voluntary donors and more than 600,000 units of umbilical cord blood available throughout the world for each search.
+Today, the Foundation's Spanish Register of Bone Marrow Donors currently holds over 400,000 categorized bone marrow donors and around 70,000 units of stored umbilical cord blood.
+REDMO is connected to the international network and has access to more than 37 million voluntary donors and more than 700,000 units of umbilical cord blood available throughout the world for each search.

 REDMO is officially recognised as a tissue establishment, fulfilling all the requisites of the Master Agreement and the RDL 9-2014.